mrfdev/1MB/Resources/mcMMO/Repair.md

 ## Anvil SingleItemStack

 ```
-&cYou cannot salvage or repair item stacks that have more than one item, split the stack first.
+You cannot salvage or repair item stacks that have more than one item, split the stack first.
 ```